turbine-kreuzberg/kind-in-podman/README.md

 # Kind in Podman

-This repository builds a Podman OCI image based on Ubuntu.
-Various Podman configurations have been made to use [KIND](https://kind.sigs.k8s.io/) in this image.
+This repository builds a Podman OCI image based on Ubuntu to start a [KIND](https://kind.sigs.k8s.io/) K8S Cluster.

 ### Motivation